svgaming234/cstats/README.md

 Noggisoggi - Creator of player list script which cstats is based on

-JohnyMuffin - Creator of APIs utilized by cstats
+JohnyMuffin - Creator of RetroMC and Legacy Tracker related APIs utilized by cstats

-zavdav - Lead tester, told me about the getUser API, gave ideas for improving the ping feature
+zavdav - Tester, told me about the getUser API, gave ideas for improving the ping feature, creator of BetaMC APIs used by cstats

 Jaoheah - Switched the options around on the menu